-However, if the current to-be-filtered sample needs a sample in a CTU in diagonal direction, current draft cannot handle this case.
-For example, in the picture below, when current to-be-filtered sample (in CTUd) needs a sample in its top-left CTUa, current draft will just use this outside sample.
+In addition, if the current to-be-filtered sample needs a sample in a CTU in diagonal direction, current draft cannot handle this case.
+For example, in Figure 1, 2 and 3, when current to-be-filtered sample (in CTUd) needs a sample in its top-left CTUa, current draft will just use this outside sample.
+Same happened to the example in Figure 4, when current to-be-filtered sample (in CTUa) needs a sample in its bottom-left CTUa.